theramiyer/blog/content/post/2021/covid-and-high-orac-foods.md

 >
 > Okay, is there a shortcut to incorporate these into our diet?
 Here is the recipe!
 Please write it down and follow it:
 >
-> 1. 100g of carom seeds
+> - 100 g of carom seeds
-> 2. 50g of fennel seeds
+> - 50 g of fennel seeds
-> 3. 5g of cloves
+> - 5 g of cloves
-> 4. 5g of cinnamon
+> - 5 g of cinnamon
-> 5. 10g of dry ginger
+> - 10 g of dry ginger
-> 6. 10g of cardamom
+> - 10 g of cardamom
 >
 > Dry roast these ingredients, powder them and store them in a glass container.
 Adding one teaspoon per two cups of your morning and evening tea would make your regular tea, masala tea.
 >